babakmilani/graphics/README.md

    ![image](https://github.com/user-attachments/assets/24adf5cc-41a9-4938-b742-6ff90e96cb76)

-8. This is project I completed for a Haitian food business that sells specialty foods.
-Konbit stands for community.
+8. This was one of the typefonts I created for a non-profit organization for their branding.
+The organization is based in New York and it helps struggling families with essentials necessities.

    ![image](https://github.com/user-attachments/assets/3f48938c-8b8f-4431-b358-da86e7517c24)

-9. I wanted to create a backdrop for another project with a european touch.
+10. I wanted to create a backdrop for another project with a european touch.

    ![image](https://github.com/user-attachments/assets/faa30044-b75e-4c3e-9f5f-091acc772e39)

-10. I bike for a living and so I decide to create my bike as an illustration
+11. I bike for a living and so I decide to create my bike as an illustration

     ![image](https://github.com/user-attachments/assets/0ba0d1e7-3de7-41d0-be63-7c6fce540a7b)

-11. I participated in a competition sponsored by Forage.
+12. I participated in a competition sponsored by Forage.
 Forage sought the public to come up with a logo for a campaign they started globally

     ![image](https://github.com/user-attachments/assets/27b1d65d-f397-462e-b0f3-9c43b73c16b3)

-12. I helped a friend of mine that works for the San Francisco District Attorneys office create a flyer for a community event.
+13. I helped a friend of mine that works for the San Francisco District Attorneys office create a flyer for a community event.

  ![image](https://github.com/user-attachments/assets/ea4250a1-6fde-4f45-b241-8ad13e20acf0)